 While fixed and variable expenses are predictable and easily budgeted there are other expenses that do not have a pattern, these are difficult to budget for.
 Expenses such as eating out, shopping, entertainment usually do not have a pattern and happen haphazardly.
 The best way to budget for these expenses is to allocate a certain amount every in month in your budget towards these expenses.
 While these expenses cannot be budgeted with great accuracy, by budgeting amount and sticking to that amount we can remove the uncertainty and give more control over these expenses.

 Due to the amount of expenses in any given month, it is easy to lose track of your spending.
 An easy way to keep track is to allocate your expenses in categories.
 Categories can be groceries, transportation, insurance.

 This should be a straight forward exercise.
 Look at your pay stub to determine your income.
 While it seems easy to find your income, it is still an important exercise for budgeting.
 You may have different income streams throughout the year, with differing timing.
 Therefore, it is important to know when your cheques come in.

 This is probably the most important step in building a budget.
 If this is your first time building a budget, then it could take a while for you to figure out your spending.

-The ultimate goal of budgeting is often considered to be spending less than our income.
+Ultimate goal of budgeting is often considered to be spending less than our income.
 By spending less than our income we should be able to reduce our debt, increase our savings, build an emergency fund, or better still save for retirement.

 First of all, how are you going to allocate your income?
 How will it be spent?
 Is your income enough for your planned expenses?
 These are some of the questions a budget tries to answer.
 It is an action plan for your future, it can be for a week, month, or a year.
-Budgets are an important tool to allocate your income and keep expenses within set limits.
+Budgets are an important tool to allocate your income and helps keep expenses within set limits.